Family-centered Prenatal Care, Hospital Birth, and VBAC

 VBAC after one cesarean can be attempted at home or in the hospital on a case by case basis.
 For women who have had two cesareans and desire a vaginal delivery, hospital birth is an option.

-Oishei Children's Hospital offers options for gentle cesareans in the event that a repeat cesarean, whether unplanned or planned, is necessitated.
+Depending on the hospital and provider, you may have an option for gentle cesarean in the event that a repeat cesarean, whether unplanned or planned, is necessitated.